Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

-We would call this component now a View, as it depends on a store.
+We would call this component now a View (from View in [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model–view–viewmodel) pattern), as it depends on a store.
 A panels just depend on data properties, a view on a store.

 ```diff
 - // AppPanel.qml